Can Panic Disorder with Agoraphobia Be Treated? Why There’s Hope for Recovery

 - Therapy.
 If you understand that medications are not a cure, but rather catalysts for change, you’ll see how much potential they hold to help you move forward.
 For example, beta-blockers can reduce or eliminate physical symptoms of anxiety.
 This prevents those symptoms from feeding into the cycle of fear that can trigger panic attacks.
 Benzodiazepines like Xanax, when carefully controlled (in order to reduce their addiction potential and the effects of withdrawal) can be helpful for alleviating both physical and mental symptoms of anxiety in the short term.

 - Personalized diet.
-Constructing a diet that minimizes anxiety can be tough when you’re caught up in the bustle of everyday life.
-But it can make a huge There are many chemicals and ingredients that can lead to heightened anxiety, including caffeine, wheat bran, and tofu.
+Constructing a diet that minimizes anxiety can be tough when you’re caught up in the bustle of everyday life, but it can make a huge difference.
+There are many chemicals and ingredients that can lead to heightened anxiety, including caffeine, wheat bran, and tofu.
 On the other side of the spectrum, B vitamins, C vitamins, and omega-3 fatty acids can help reduce anxiety.

 With time, these treatment modalities will help you pave the path to healing.
 Through a focus on accepting and understanding the roots of your disorders, you will learn how to live with and control your fears in a positive way.